multiformats/java-multibase/README.md

 ## Testing

-### Ant
-`ant test`

-### Maven
 `mvn test`

 ## Building

-### Ant
-`ant dist` will build a JAR file in the `./dist` suitable for manual inclusion in a project.
-Dependent libraries are included in `./dist/lib`.

-### Maven
 `mvn package` will build a JAR file with Maven dependency information.

 ## Releasing
-The version number is specified in `build.xml` and `pom.xml` and must be changed in both places in order to be accurately reflected in the JAR file manifest.
+The version number is specified in the `pom.xml` and must be changed in both places in order to be accurately reflected in the JAR file manifest.
 A git tag must be added in the format "vx.x.x" for JitPack to work.

 ## Maintainers